thenexthub/Codira/docs/proposals/Concurrency.rst

 ..
 ConcurrencyModel:

-*Note*: This document is **not an accepted Swift proposal**.
-It does not describe Swift's concurrency mechanisms as they currently exist, nor is it a roadmap for the addition of concurrency mechanisms in future versions of Swift.
+*Note*: This document is **not an accepted Codira proposal**.
+It does not describe Codira's concurrency mechanisms as they currently exist, nor is it a roadmap for the addition of concurrency mechanisms in future versions of Codira.

-Swift Thread Safety
+Codira Thread Safety
 ===================

-This document describes the Swift thread-safety layer.
+This document describes the Codira thread-safety layer.
 It includes the motivation for allowing users to write thread-safe code and a concrete proposal for changes in the language and the standard library.
 This is a proposal and not a plan of record.